 Does taking herbal products increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
 There is limited information on the use of most herbal products during pregnancy.
-Information on products that contain more than 1 ingredient are very hard to study for how they could affect a pregnancy.
-There is concern about interactions between ingredients in these products and other medications an individual may be taking and concern over harmful substances not noted on the label.
+Products that contain more than 1 ingredient are very hard to study for how they could affect a pregnancy.
+Other concerns with using herbal products during pregnancy include interactions between herbal products and other medications and possible harmful substances in herbal products that are not noted on the label.

 Does taking herbal products in pregnancy increase the chance of other pregnancy-related problems?

-Some products have been shown to bring on labor, to cause pregnancy loss, hormone imbalance, or uterine contractions.
+Some products have been shown to bring on labor, changes in hormones, or uterine contractions.
 Read the label on the product and discuss each ingredient with your healthcare provider.

 Does taking herbal products in pregnancy affect future behavior or learning for the child?

-There is very little information on use of herbal products while nursing an infant.
+There is little information on use of herbal products while breastfeeding.
 Read the label on the product and discuss each ingredient with your healthcare provider.
-Be sure to talk to your healthcare provider for all your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes herbal products, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes herbal products, could it affect fertility or increase the chance of birth defects?

-Some herbal products might make it more difficult for a male to get a partner pregnant.
-All herbal product ingredients should be looked at carefully before using.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Some herbal products might affect men’s fertility (ability to get a woman pregnant).
+Herbal product ingredients should be looked at carefully before using.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.